dudash/openshiftexamples-cicdpipeline/README.md

 ## How does this work and how can I configure it?
-This demo comes in 2 flavors.
-Vanilla: auto-provisioned Jenkins master and slaves -AND- Chocolate: external Jenkins integration.
-See below for the steps to configure each.
+The Jenkins integration can come in different flavors.
+See below for some disucssion on each.

-### Vanilla - Auto-provisioning
-OpenShift can handle running your Jenkins severs automatically in containers that come with the platform.
-This is easiest route with the least amount of configuration required.
-TBD

-### Chocolate - External Jenkins
+* where does Jenkins live: in your project, in a global project, external to OpenShift
+	* openshift can autoprovision Jenkins
+	* you can pre-setup Jenkins to be shared by multiple projects
-If you've already got CI/CD setup via Jenkins and you just want to hook this demo up into that, you can!
+	* if you've already got CI/CD setup via Jenkins and you just want to hook this demo up into that, you can!
-Coming Soon.
+* how does the pipeline move images?
+* will you use slave builders?
+* where is the Jenkins file: in git, in the OpenShift template
+* what OpenShift integration hooks will you use?
+* does production have a separate cluster?
+* do you want to roll your own Jenkins image?
+	* the ones that come with OpenShift are tested to work, some things to be aware of if you roll your own are: X, Y, Z

 ## About the code / software architecture
 The parts in action here are: